If You Only Have Time For One Big Island Hike, Make It Polulu Valley

 In addition, there is a somewhat strenuous elevation change of 337 feet between you and any supplies once you've descended into Polulu Valley.
 The walk is steep and rocky, but overall it shouldn’t give most hikers too much trouble.
 The hike in and out is about 1.8 miles round-trip.

 You’ll want to be extra careful on rainy days as the cliff-side trail will become very slippery.
 Along the hike, you might notice ancient cobblestones that were likely installed by native Hawaiians in the 1400s.
-The hike could be done in about 20 minutes, but we recommend allotting closer to 45 minutes for scenic overlooks.
+The hike down to the beach could be done in about 25 minutes, but we recommend allotting closer to 45 minutes for scenic overlooks.
+Overall, plan to spend about an hour to an hour and a half at the valley.

 The Beach at Polulu Valley